magoo/risk-measurement/content/en/blog/0day-itw/index.md

 Now we'll talk about the approach to forecasting 2022, and the points brought up by the panel discussion.

 ## Results
-> 🚧 This forecast is pending 🛠!
-Check back soon! 🚧

 Tl;DR: `28.59 - 74.24` with 90% certainty.